Cooling Vest for Dogs in Puerto Rico: What It Is and How It Works

 What the vest doesn't do

 A cooling vest doesn't replace water, shade, or common sense.
 It's not a license to walk your dog at noon in July.
-It's a support tool for the guardian who already understands that in Puerto Rico, heat protection is daily — not occasional.
+It's a support tool for the guardian who already understands that in Puerto Rico, heat protection is daily, not occasional.
+See the full cooling and anti-anxiety collection.

 What you use with your pet has to deliver when it matters.
 Confidence in motion.